ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 ## Preliminary tasks

 * Create a GitHub account if you don't already have one
-* Create your answer repository from the provided link in [Moodle space](https://moodle.oulu.fi/course/view.php?id=18470), **as instructed [here](../README.md#instructions)**
+* Create your answer repository from the provided link in Moodle workspace, **as instructed [here](../README.md#instructions)**
+* You can use any Linux/Unix compatible system you want, either directly or with virtualization/WSL
-* Check the instructions on how to download and use the course's Arch Linux virtual machine
+* Optionally, check the instructions on how to download and use the course's Arch Linux virtual machine, if you need a minimal one
     * Instructions are available [here](https://ouspg.org/resources/laboratories/).
 You will find the download link from the Moodle workspace.
-    * If you want to use your own computer, download and install Virtualbox to run the virtual machine.
-VMWare Player should work also.

 ## Prerequisites

-A basic understanding of the Python, RUST and C programming language is required.
+A basic understanding of the Python, Rust and C programming language is required.
+We assume that you have made fuzz testing earlier, e.g in the course "Introduction to Cyber Security Testing" or "Cyber Security II: Cloud and Network Security".

 A small introduction to each tool used in this exercise is provided before its actual task.
 However, you need to make yourself familiar with their usage: